hmc-cs111-fall2016/what-is-a-DSL/my-dsl.md

 # Domain
 _Describe the language's domain in five words._

-Efficient portable software runtime environment.
+Efficient portable software runtime environments.

 # Computational model
 _We don't yet have a great definition of the term "computational model".